Modified Einstein versus Modified Euler for Dark Matter: The smoking gun argument

 Let us compare the GBD action (\ref{eq:action_st}) to the action of CQ, with the scalar field conformally coupled only to DM, \be S^{\rm CQ} = \int \mathrm{d}^4 \sqrt{-g} \left[ \frac{1}{16\pi G}R - \frac{1}{2} \partial_{\mu} \phi \, \partial^{\mu} \phi - V(\phi) + \mathcal{L}_{\mathrm{SM}} (\psi_\mathrm{SM}, g_{\mu \nu}) + \mathcal{L}_{\mathrm{DM}} (\psi_\mathrm{DM}, A^{2} (\phi) g_{\mu \nu}) \right], \ee in which the gravitational part of the action is not modified in the baryon frame $g_{\mu \nu}$, and with DM following geodesics of $A^{2} (\phi) g_{\mu \nu}$.

 We always interpret the observations in the ``baryon frame'', in which the masses of the SM particles are constant.
 With that in mind, let us compare the equations governing linear cosmological perturbations in GBD and CQ theories.
-We work with the linearly perturbed flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric in the conformal Newtonian gauge, with the line element given by \be ds^2 = g_{\mu \nu} dx^\mu dx^\nu = a^2(\tau) \left[ -(1 + 2\Psi) d\tau^2 + (1-2\Phi) d \vec{x}^2 \right]\, , \ee where $\tau$ denotes conformal time.
+We work with the linearly perturbed flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric in the conformal Newtonian gauge, with the line element given by \be ds^2 = g_{\mu \nu} dx^\mu dx^\nu = a^2(\tau) \left[ -(1 + 2\Psi) d\tau^2 + (1-2\Phi) d \bx^2 \right]\, , \ee where $\tau$ denotes conformal time and $a$ is the scale factor.
 Neglecting radiation, the relevant variables are $\Psi$, $\Phi$, the baryon and (Cold) DM density contrasts, $\delta_{b} = \delta \rho_{b}/\rho_{b}$ and $\delta_{c} = \delta \rho_{c}/\rho_{c}$, and their velocity divergences, $\theta_{b}$ and $\theta_{c}$.
-For simplicity, we will adopt the quasi-static approximation (QSA), in which one restricts to sub-horizon scales and assumes that the time derivatives of the metric and the scalar field perturbations are much smaller than their spatial derivatives.
+As shown in Section~\ref{sec:GBDCQ}, in both GBD and CQ, the equations governing the evolution of these variables can be combined into an evolution equation for the matter density contrast,